 Guiding Principles: How we are making decisions

 It is very important to remember that school policies and procedures may change over time, hopefully for the better.
 As new data becomes available, one of our guiding principles (see below) is to be flexible and fluid so that we can adjust appropriately and wisely from month to month.
-Rather than trying to sort through endless and sometimes conflicting articles from a Google search, we are leaning on the expertise and integrity of the state’s roadmap, our local health department, and our task force members to discern and provide the best information we can work from.
+Rather than trying to sort through endless and sometimes conflicting articles from a Google search, we are leaning on the expertise and integrity of the state’s roadmap, our local health department, school leadership, and our task force members to discern and provide the best information we can work from.

 Key operational principles in reopening AACS:

 - We remain wholeheartedly committed to our mission to provide strong, Christ-centered education, and this puts God as the unshakeable foundation of our hope and our future.